 Member Services - A department within our plan responsible for answering your questions about your membership, benefits, grievances, and appeals.
-See Chapter 2 for information about how to contact Member Services.

-Network Pharmacy - A network pharmacy is a pharmacy where members of our plan can get their prescription drug benefits.
-We call them "network pharmacies" because they contract with our plan.
+Network Pharmacy - $\mathbf{A}$ pharmacy that contracts with our plan where members of our plan can get their prescription drug benefits.
 In most cases, your prescriptions are covered only if they are filled at one of our network pharmacies.